18F/foia-recommendations/schemas.md

 - Plain-text email containing request data
 - Email with request data as an attachment in machine readable format e.g. csv, json, xml
 - Email with request data in email headers
+- Complete the existing agency web form on behalf of the requester using data collected initially by the Portal
 - HTTPS RESTful API